 The monkeys were quite aggressive and a little scary and the kids were hiding behind me.
 The natural spring pools were bright green and filled with algae.
 We did however have a hit of cricket with some local kids on the way in!
 Craig of course was pretending he was Shane Warne and trying to over arm bowl, it was quite funny.

 Without a doubt!
 We loved Jaipur and I think because we had no expectations we were pleasantly surprised.
-There are so many beautiful places to visit in Jaipur, I think it was the perfect place to be introduced to India.
+There are so many beautiful places to visit in Jaipur with kids, I think it was the perfect place to be introduced to India.
 Our side trip to Agra totally blew me away!
 Not many kids can say they have experienced sunrise at the Taj Mahal.
 It was one if the best travel experiences I’ve ever had and I think it will be hard to beat!

 We were lucky enough that none of us got sick while in India.
 We didn’t eat from street vendors and we ate at restaurants most days, some of them quite expensive, thanks Scoot, they also picked up the bills.
 The kids had the ‘butter chicken’ tour of India and become quite the connoisseurs!
 My favourite meal was our first lunch at the Peshawri Restaurant at ITC Rajputana in Jaipur.
 We had a taster menu that gave us a bit of everything!
 It really was delicious, especially the slow cooked lamb legs.